dvikramgoud/github_tutorial/readme.md

 then in Github, click on code in green color, it will give clone option - copy the ssh key then enter: git clone that ssh code it will clone the repository into your local machine.

+#adding public ssh key to github
+to add new public ssh key to github enter this in your terminal ssh-keygen -t rsa -b 4096 -C "dvikramgoud@gmail.com" or ssh-keygen -t ed25519 -C "dvikramgoud@gmail.com"

+press enter 3times

+then the following file will be created C:\Users\dell\.ssh\id_ed25519.pub

+then copy the content of this file paste it in the website in the new ssh key content location, you can give any name of your wish.

+it will save your device info to save/edit- your github content.